• Product Introduction

 Quick Start

-Deploy a SvelteKit project on EdgeOne Pages in the following ways:
+To quickly deploy a SvelteKit project on EdgeOne Makers, you can use the following methods:

 Import a SvelteKit project via Git repository

-Select the SvelteKit template from the Pages template library to deploy
+Select a SvelteKit template from the Makers template library for deployment.

-The following table shows the key characteristics of SvelteKit currently supported by Pages.
-The platform will support additional features as soon as possible, but experimental features may not yet be fully stable.
+The following table lists the key SvelteKit features currently supported by Makers.
+The platform will support more features as soon as possible, but experimental features may not be fully stable yet.

 SvelteKit Features